Convergence of Dynamics on Inductive Systems of Banach Spaces: Soft inductive limits

 \section{Soft inductive limits}

-The construction of the limit space as well as the theory of \jt-convergence works in a much more general setting if the assumption of inductive systems is weakened to what we call soft inductive systems.
-This weaker notion is characterized by relaxing the equality $\j nl = \j nm \j ml$ to an asymptotic equality.
+The construction of the limit space and the theory of \jt-convergence works in a much more general setting if the assumptions of inductive systems are weakened to what we call soft inductive systems.
+This weaker notion is characterized by relaxing the equality $\j nl = \j nm \j ml$ to an asymptotic version.
 Readers interested only in standard inductive systems can skip this section and may ignore the word ``soft'' in subsequent sections.
-All results stated for inductive systems in this paper hold in this generalized setting if not explicitly said otherwise, and all proofs are already written so that they are valid in this setting.
+All results stated for inductive systems in this paper hold in this generalized setting if not explicitly said otherwise, and all proofs are already written to be valid in this setting.

 \begin{defin} A {\bf soft inductive system} of Banach spaces over a directed set $(N,\leq)$ is a tuple $(E,j)$, where $E= \set{E_n}_{n\in N}$ is a family of Banach spaces and where $j= \set{\j nm}_{n\geq m}$ is a collection of linear contractions such that